What types of cases are filed in El Dorado County Small Claims Court?

 Can I have an attorney represent me?

 Each Superior Court is responsible for one County.
-Time between when the case is filed to when the case is heard vary amongst each County (and even within the same County).
-Usually, the hearing for your small claims court case should be between twenty and seventy days after the case was filed.
-Because of state cuts to the El Dorado County Superior Court budget, most hearings are set well past the seventy days.
+The length of time between when the case is filed and when the hearing is varies for each county in California (and even within each county).
+Generally, the small claims court trial should be between twenty and seventy days after the case is filed.
+However, because of state cuts to the court’s budget, most hearings are now being set well past the seventy day mark.